 This Printer is printing interpoint.
 It also print the text sideways on the paper.
-This way of printing is creating some confusion regarding the different terms used to describe the sheet of paper.
-Please see the figures below to find the description on the terms Braillo are using.
+This way of printing can create some confusion regarding the different terms used to describe the sheet of paper.
+Please see the figures below to find the description of the terms Braillo is using.